Skip to main content

 Basic script structure

-The looping script model is the lowest level of script, but for the sake of this tutorial and good practices, we will be covering TaskScript specifically.
+For the sake of this tutorial and good practices, we will be covering TaskScript specifically.
 The main difference with TaskScript is that it is broken into Task's rather than a single loop, while at the same time being synchronized with the game tick.
 The game tick is the core at which RuneScape operates and as such, we should be building our scripts around that!

 @ScriptMeta(name = "My Script", developer = "Doga", version = 1.0, desc = "My first script!")